 “Seeing Vance respond compassionately to Walz’s personal stories was good to see and somewhat surprising given the normalized chaotic and disrespectful nature of political debates,” Anschell said.

-Sierakowski said the candidate’s discussion of immigration was especially prescient for her.
+Sierakowski said the candidate’s discussion of immigration was especially poignant for her.
+Even when the CBS moderators asked about topics unrelated, but the candidates kept returning to immigration, she said.

 “Part of what stood out to me is the return all the time to immigration from both candidates,” Sierakowski said.
 “They are asking them questions about the economy and family, and they kind of always brought it back to immigration.
 That’s something personal to me because I’m an immigrant and my family are immigrants, so the fact that it continues to be painted as a major issue is kind of interesting to me.”